 In the winter of 2011, Fellers and Flexible once again spent their time jumping at Thermal, where they picked up many top placings, including wins in the $50,000 Strongid C 2x Grand Prix which served as an FEI World Cup Qualifier, the $31,000 HITS Grand Prix, and the $31,000 HITS Welcome Classic.
 Their strong results in the 2010/2011 season earned them the top spot again in the North American West Coast League.

 Fellers and Flexible finished fourth at the 2012 USEF Selection Trials for the U.S. Show Jumping Team with a clear round in the second Trial.

 Fellers and Flexible had a memorable weekend at the Spruce Meadows Observation Event, going undefeated in the two classes.
 The pair completed four clear rounds in two classes, including two jump offs.
-In the Husky Energy Classic, the two would finish in front of the second place finisher by almost a full second in the jump off.
+In the Husky Energy Classic, they would finish in front of the second place finisher by almost a full second in the jump off.
 The two would then come back two nights later in the in the $200,000 CN Performance Grand Prix to finish almost two seconds faster than that night’s second place finisher.

 In August, Fellers and Flexible represented the United States at the 2012 London Olympic Games where they finished eighth individually.

 In 2013, Fellers continued to compete on the West Coast and in Europe and Spruce Meadows with Flexible, McGuiness, Colgan Cruise, and Lux Lady.